cs1501-tools-of-the-trade/course-info/README.md

 |  12  	| (determined based on student interests)            	|

 There may be more than (or fewer than) 12 weeks this semester.
 We will adjust the schedule as needed and update it here.

-**Week 1**: We’ll provide a brief introduction of the course, then delve into version control - primarily focusing on Git.
-We’ll learn about the network/graph nature of version control and how to do lots more than just pushing new changes.
-We’ll also discuss general coding workflow (ticket tracking, online tools like StackOverflow, and how it works in industries and with teams).

-**Week 2**: We’ll talk about web languages as a whole.
-We’ll understand how different languages are used for different purposes and how they complement each other.

-**Week 3**: We’ll talk about project frameworks and package managers to simplify and organize workflow.
-This is when students pick a project or decide to follow along with the demo project.

-**Week 4**: We’ll discuss the common model-view-controller (MVC) architecture.
-Students will learn what it is, how it works, and why it is such an ubiquitous architecture in the real world.
-We’ll focus on Django’s implementation of this, as many higher-level classes use Django.

-**Week 5**: We’ll talk about the importance of frontend design.
-We’ll discuss agreed-upon principles of today, as well as the frameworks and tools that are out there that help make frontend work easier.

-**Week 6**: We’ll talk about testing.
-We’ll discuss why it’s important, how to write good tests, and what industry is doing now.
-We’ll discuss continuous integration this week as well.

-**Week 7**: We'll discuss the basic relational database structure.
-We’ll talk about the difference between NoSQL and SQL, and other common database topics.

-**Week 8**: We’ll discuss what APIs are and the excitement around RESTful APIs.
-We’ll share good practices and the tools that are out there when developing APIs.

-**Week 9**: We will discuss the abstraction layers of creating an application - particularly a web one.
-We’ll talk about communication between an application and its data, communication from outside hosts to the application, and then go down the network layers - reliable transport and the protocols associated with them.

-**Week 10**: We are going to discuss deploying your application to the world.
-We’ll talk about the services out there (PaaS) and we’ll briefly discuss security, staging branches, and general management when it’s live.
-We will also talk about scaling the application based on load.

-**Week 11**: We’ll use this lecture to talk about industry practices we’ve learned.
-We’ll discuss how features move from mere ideas to actual users’ screens.
-We’ll discuss team structure, alpha/beta testing, and more.

-**Week 12**: The topic for this class will be decided based on what students think is most important.
-We’ll take a poll to see which topic is of most interest to the class as a whole.